pythonarcade/arcade/doc/programming_guide/pygame_comparison.rst

 Arcade uses OpenGL.
 It is very fast at drawing sprites and off-loads functions such as rotation and transparency to the graphics card.

-Here are some comparisons between Arcade 2.6 and Pygame 2.0.1:
+Here are some comparisons between Arcade 2.6 and Pygame 2.2.0 ce:

 .. list-table:: Library Information
    :widths: 33 33 33